tale-toul/Harbor/ansible/Readme.md

           6162
 Encryption successful
 ```
-The password used to encrypt the variable's contents is the same we used before for the
+The vault password used to encrypt the variable's contents is the same we used before for
-certificates.
+the certificates.

 The resulting ouput is copied in the file **group_vars/registry** since the inventory file
 does not support the use of vault encrypted variables, then the db_password variable can